zheka2304/innercore-mod-toolchain/README.md

 ### Modding with a third party editor

 Inner Core Mod Toolchain does not require an installed editor, much less an environment, to develop mods.
-You can run build and configuration scripts directly from console or by opening files located in *toolchain/toolchain* folder.
-We recommend checking out the *toolchain/toolchain/python/task.py* script for details.
+You can run build and configuration scripts directly from console or by opening files located in *toolchain/toolchain/python* folder.
+We recommend checking out the [Working with CLI](#working-with-cli) for details.

 ## Multiproject?
 I really want it?